overviewer/Minecraft-Overviewer/docs/config.rst

 .. _crop:

 ``crop``
-    You can use this to render a small subset of your map, instead of the entire thing.
-The format is (min x, min z, max x, max z).
+    You can use this to render one or more small subsets of your map, instead of the entire thing.
+The format is [(min x, min z, max x, max z)].

     The coordinates are block coordinates.
 The same you get with the debug menu in-game and the coordinates shown when you view a map.